-The board oversees our compensation policies and practices and can use its discretion to reduce compensation or, subject to certain limits, to adjust compensation upward.
+The board oversees our compensation policies and practices and assesses compensation based on balanced short- and long-term performance, relative to pre-determined measures in the areas of financial performance, operational excellence and sustainability.
+The board can use its discretion to reduce compensation or, subject to certain limits, to adjust compensation upward.